gameblabla/smw_unlicensed_fx/README.md

   I      - jump
   II     - lift/throw crate
   III    - throw fireball
-  RUN    - front-end / continue confirmation
+  RUN    - Pause / start game
-  SELECT - return to the menu during gameplay
-  MODE1  - toggle debug mode (invulnerable, unlimited fireballs)

 BETA STATUS
 -----------
-This is a BETA release.
-The full level/data progression is implemented, but several source systems are still approximations rather than exact 68000 ports.

-Expect bugs.
-Please report issues along with the emulator used and, if possible, a save state describing where the problem occurred.
+This is near close to release, with a few expected issues not visible on Megadrive game but the game is playable from start to finish.

+Please report issues if you do encounter them.

 CREDITS
 -------